mahiradayal/bank_closures/README.md

 #### Points of interest in geolocating:
 1. Tested 100 rows to see if the latitude and longitudes they generated pointed to the same street addresses in their tables and found that over 20% did not.
-2. Used the Google Maps API to re-generate coordinates, as shown in fdic_geocode_testing.ipynb.
+2. Used the Google Maps API to re-generate coordinates, as shown in `fdic_geocode_testing.ipynb`.
 3. Spot tested previous errors with newly generated coordinates to check validity — new Google Maps latitude and longitude were correct.

 ### 4. Working with cell phone pattern data: